filipepatricio/nanna/README.md

 - Firebase and more in the pubspec :slightly_smiling_face:

 * [ ] Workflow:

   Basically we are going with git flow.
 So we have master, develop (our main branch) and we are creating branches per task, with prefix feature/

-  So when you go to linear create task, and you can click copy git branch name to clipboard and later create branch like that "feature/inf-135-share-reading-list"
+  So when you go to Linear -> Create task, you can click "Copy git branch name to clipboard" and later create branch like that "feature/inf-135-share-reading-list"

   When you create Merge request, post URL to you MR on this channel and we will check it.
 To merge request we have to have at least one approve.